Infineon/pharaoh-dev/docs/reference/components.rst

     Render Context
         An arbitrarily-nested dictionary that is available during generation-time templating.
-        This context enables the re-use of the templates for different purposes.
+        This context enables the reuse of the templates for different purposes.

     :ref:`reference/components:Resources`
         A list of resource definitions that let asset scripts easily access external data by using an alias instead of